 The survey also found that “77% of respondents were more likely or much more likely to buy from a company whose values and mission are defined through CEO and executive leadership participation on social media.”

 Retail blogging tip #5: Invite people to join the community

 One of the things we love about the Huckberry blog (aside from the great content) is that it proactively invites visitors to join the community.
 When you visit the site, Huckberry displays a pop-up asking if you want to sign up.
 This is an effective tactic for building your list and generating repeat visits that can ultimately turn into sales.

 Not a fan of pop-ups?
 Add a static form on your site.
-Huckberry does this as well by having a horizontal form at the top part of the page.
+Huckberry does this as well by having a form at the footer of its site.

-Story by Modcloth has everything a good fashion, lifestyle, and beauty blog should have: How-to posts, content around the latest trends, DIY ideas, and more.
-On top of that, ModCloth also publishes humorous pieces that show the company’s fun and lighthearted side.
+The ModCloth Blog has everything a good fashion, lifestyle, and beauty blog should have: How-to posts, content around the latest trends, DIY ideas, and more.

 Front + Main, a blog by furniture store West Elm, features some great “before and after” articles (with lots of photos) that demonstrate how its products improved the homes of its customers.